antonbabenko/pre-commit-terraform/README.md

     > **Note**: The flag requires additional dependency to be installed: `jq`.

+    > **Note**: Reinit can be very slow and require downloading data from remote Terraform registries, and not all of that downloaded data or meta-data is currently being cached by Terraform.

-    If `--retry-once-with-cleanup=true`, then in each failed directory the cached modules and providers from the `.terraform` directory will be deleted, before retrying once more.
+    When `--retry-once-with-cleanup=true`, in each failed directory the cached modules and providers from the `.terraform` directory will be deleted, before retrying once more.
 To avoid unnecessary deletion of this directory, the cleanup and retry will only happen if Terraform produces any of the following error messages:

     * "Missing or corrupted provider plugins"
     * "Module source has changed"